speakeasy-api/openapi-directory/SDKs/rumble.run/2.0.3/go/README.md

 ### ServiceNow

-* `SnowExportAssetsCsv` - Export an asset inventory as CSV for ServiceNow integration
+* `SnowExportAssetsCSV` - Export an asset inventory as CSV for ServiceNow integration
 * `SnowExportAssetsJSON` - Exports the asset inventory as JSON
-* `SnowExportServicesCsv` - Export a service inventory as CSV for ServiceNow integration
+* `SnowExportServicesCSV` - Export a service inventory as CSV for ServiceNow integration

 ### Splunk

 * `SplunkAssetSyncCreatedJSON` - Exports the asset inventory in a sync-friendly manner using created_at as a checkpoint.
 Requires the Splunk entitlement.
 * `SplunkAssetSyncUpdatedJSON` - Exports the asset inventory in a sync-friendly manner using updated_at as a checkpoint.
 Requires the Splunk entitlement.
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)